-Description of the matter
+Description of the Matter

 As described in Note 2 of the consolidated financial statements, the transaction price for sales reflects the Company's expectations about the consideration it will be entitled to receive and may include fixed or variable amounts.
-Variable consideration primarily includes sales made to distributors under agreements allowing certain rights of return, referred to as stock rotation, and credits issued to the distributor due to price protection.
-The Company uses significant estimates to determine the expected variable consideration.
-Variable consideration that does not meet revenue recognition criteria is deferred and a revenue returns liability is recorded.
-The variable consideration estimate considers both the likelihood of a return and the amount of potential price concession.
+Variable consideration includes consideration due from distributor customers under agreements allowing reductions to the contract price due to pricing concessions.
+The Company uses estimates to determine the expected variable consideration to recognize as revenue which consider both actual historical pricing concessions issued and current and expected future market conditions.

-Auditing management's variable consideration estimates relating to the pricing concessions and returns liability was judgmental because the calculations involve subjective management assumptions about the estimates of expected future price concessions and product returns.
+Auditing management's variable consideration estimates relating to pricing concessions was judgmental because the calculations involve subjective management assumptions about the estimates of expected future pricing concessions.
 For example, the estimated variable consideration included in the transaction price reflects management's evaluation of contractual terms, historical experience, assumptions about future economic conditions and the quantity of products distributors are expected to sell.
 Changes in those assumptions can have a material effect on the amount of variable consideration recognized.